Most Popular Pages

 This is when you should hang up the phone.
 It’s a scam.

 As a rule, jury officers never ask for confidential information over the phone; they generally correspond with prospective jurors via mail.
 There are certain situations such as, a Junior and Senior live at the same address and the summons does not specify which one that more information may be required.
-In that situation the Jury Management Division would ask for the last four digits of the potential jurors social security number to verify the correct person reports for jury duty.

 Protecting yourself against identity theft is the key: Never give out personal information when you receive an unsolicited phone call.